ThomasVanRymenant/CS50W-showcase/README.md

 **For each individual project's overview, the following structure will be used:**
 1. Brief description & a preview-link to the project's demo on youtube
 2. Main aspects the project revolve around
-3. The echnologies that were used in the solution
+3. The technologies that were used in the solution
 4. A link to the project's official assignment, as it is seen by the course's students

 <div style="border-bottom: 1px solid #ADADAD;">